xeolabs/xeometry-guide/introduction.md

 a JSON bookmark object.
 You can then load that bookmark, perhaps into a different viewer instance, to exactly restore that view.

 The example below shows the idea.
-In this example, we're positioning the camera, loading a glTF model of a reciprocating saw, making some objects transparent to reveal the inner workings, then positioning the camera to fit everything in view.
+In this example, we're positioning the camera, loading a glTF model (a reciprocating saw), making the handle objects transparent to reveal the inner workings, then positioning the camera to fit everything in view.

 [![](assets/transparency.png)](http://xeolabs.com/xeometry/examples/#guidebook_transparency)